What if every member at your gym paid you $205 per month?

-Today, I’m going to let the Leaderboard champs tell you how to increase your ARM.
-The leaderboard above shows you what the top gyms in Two-Brain scored in ARM in September 2021, and here are the ways theythey got there:
+Today, I’m going to let the leaderboard champs tell you how to increase your ARM.
+The leaderboard above shows you what the top gyms in Two-Brain scored in ARM in last month, and here are the ways the gym owners got there:

-“Two main things: sales & quality of packages.
-I spent a lot of time on sales training learning how to ask the REAL questions and get to people REAL issues of why they want to join our gym.
-Then we grouped our services (PT, Nutrition, & mindset) into one package and as a result were able to sell it at a higher rate.”
+“Two main things: sales and quality of packages.
+I spent a lot of time on sales training, learning how to ask the real questions and get to people’s real issues of why they want to join our gym.
+Then we grouped our services (PT, nutrition and mindset) into one package and as a result were able to sell it at a higher rate.”

 “We work really hard to identify who belongs in group programs and who should do 1:1 programs.”